Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Discussion and Conclusion

-A final observation concerns the importance of considered ethical reflection when working with visual content, social media data and a relatively new platform for which research best practices are not well established.
-To this end, we close with observing that we have, among other things, taken extra care to anonymise user account information and personal identifiers such as faces in visuals of non-public figures.
+An important consideration in this emerging area is the need for thoughtful ethical reflection when engaging with visual content, social media data, and a relatively new platform for which research best practices are not well established.
+To this end, we have, among other things, taken extra care to anonymise user account information and personal identifiers such as faces in visuals of non-public figures.